LiamBailey/TweetSlider/README.txt

 width - Width of slider - default: 500
 speed -	Speed of sliding animation - default: ‘slow’ (accepts 'slow','medium','fast', or milliseconds as int) refreshTime - Time between calls to the Twitter API to refresh tweets in milliseconds.
 600000 = 10 mins default: 600000
+path_to_get_tweets: - path to the get_tweets.php file - default: '/tweetslider/get_tweets.php' // this is not needed if the plugin directory is put in the web root.

 Usage: